A Bold Solution To Reinvigorating Communities

 “Say for example you work for a housing association and you have a great gardening project planned and have secured funding.
 You work with the individuals on the gardening project over the planned period of time, the project comes to an end, and funding runs out.
 However, the individuals working on the gardening project might be keen to take it further.
 It might be growing fruit and vegetables, creating gardening equipment, or something along those lines.
-What we can offer them as an SRG is being able to say they are self-reliant and don’t need the housing association to run their project.
+What we can offer them as an Small, Powerful Group is being able to say they are self-reliant and don’t need the housing association to run their project.
 They can do it on their own and they can grow and develop independently.
 They have the opportunity to save, sell products, run other projects for more people, showcase their skills, and the initial project can grow into new things.”

 In essence, forming an Small, Powerful Group allows the group to receive support from organisations but not have to rely on them to control every aspect of what they are doing.
 Small, Powerful Groups have the freedom and independence to work on their own projects, either as an individual or part of a group, and allow them to grow into bigger possibilities.
 There is no wrong way to run an Small, Powerful Group – each group adapts to the plans the members set out and how they want to implement them.
 We at WEvolution simply help to guide them along this journey to self-reliance.